CylonicRaider/LeetQuest/tools/maps/README.md

 **How the exporting process works:**

-1. The Tiled map TMX file is converted to a temporary JSON file by `tmx2json.py`.
+1. The Tiled map TMX file is converted to a temporary JSON file by `tmx2json.js`.
-2. This file is be processed by `processmap.js` and returned as an object.
+2. This file is processed by `processmap.js` and returned as an object.
 This object will have different properties depending on whether we are exporting the client or the server map.
 3. The processed map object is saved as the final world map JSON file(s) in the appropriate directories.
 4. The temporary file from step 1. is deleted.

 **Known bugs:**

-    * There currently needs to be an empty layer at the bottom of the Tiled layer stack or else the first terrain layer will be missing.
+- There currently needs to be an empty layer at the bottom of the Tiled layer stack or else the first terrain layer will be missing.
   (ie. if you remove the "don't remove this layer" layer from the `map.tmx` file, the 'sand' tiles will be missing on the beach.)

 Contributing / Ideas for improvement
 ------------------------------------